LibertyLocked/GTAVMods/GTAVMod_Speedometer/readme.txt

 1. Put "Metric_Speedometer.cs" and "Metric_Speedometer.ini" in "scripts" folder.
 Create "scripts" folder if it does not exist.
 2. Open "Metric_Speedometer.ini" and change the configuration to your preference.

-Known issues:
-1. Odometer stat does not save.
-It'll be implemented soon.

 FAQ:
 0. Does this mod have malware in it?
 No!
 It's a .cs file, source code is verifiable.